soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 Note that `blue` is the name we give to the third component, so it will be bound to the right of the arrow that comes after the pattern.
 This is similar to a function argument.
-Also note that `_` matches any value *without* binding it to a name.
+Also, note that `_` matches any value *without* binding it to a name.

 We can also try to match a value with more than one pattern: